• Home

 Third, do you listen, respond, and understand them?
 Feeling understood is a step closer to real satisfaction and genuine advocacy.

-Service businesses require this level, or they will not succeed.
-Now you see it in many retail businesses with member rewards and special customer privileges.
+Service businesses require this level, or they will fail.
+You see it in many retail businesses with member rewards and special customer privileges.

 Level 4: ADVICE